Are you newly diagnosed? If so, I’m sorry to hear it, but I have some tools that will help you.

 Give each breath your full attention.
 Notice the nuances in the sensations of breathing.
 Remember that you’re not changing your breath, just using it as an anchor for your awareness.

 If you lose track and wander into thinking, know that this is totally normal–this is what everyone is dealing with in meditation!
-Without judgment, come back to watching the breath and begin counting again.
+Without judgment, come back to feeling your breath and begin counting again.

 Learning techniques to quiet your raucous mind is especially good if you’re dealing with anxious thoughts that repeat themselves over and over.
 With practice you’ll gain control over your thoughts rather than your thoughts controlling you.
 This is the gift of a quiet mind.
 When you can manage your thoughts and allow yourself to settle into each moment, you give yourself the gift of silence, which greatly increases your capacity for contentment and peace.